-6.6 WHEN AND HOW WILL YOU BE NOTIFIED OF DFF'S DECISION?
+6.6 WHEN AND HOW WILL YOU BE NOTIFIED OF DFF'S DECISION

-Applications will be processed at a meeting by the end of November 2024.
+Applications will be processed at a meeting in mid-November 2025.
 Approximately two weeks after the council has reached its decision, you will be informed via e-grant whether the application has resulted in a grant or a rejection.